sot/cheta/docs/fetch_tutorial.rst

 Using logical intervals
 ^^^^^^^^^^^^^^^^^^^^^^^^

-For cases where the intervals to be filtered cannot be expressed as Kadi events, the approach is to use the :func:`~cheta.utils.logical_intervals` function located in the ``cheta.utils`` module.
+For cases where the intervals to be filtered cannot be expressed as |kadi| events, the approach is to use the :func:`~cheta.utils.logical_intervals` function located in the ``cheta.utils`` module.
 This function creates an intervals table where each row represents a desired interval and includes a ``datestart`` and